VlachosGroup/ckineticsdb-documentation/CKineticsDB_UI.md

 Double-clicking on the desktop application icon will launch the Graphical User Interface (GUI) by default.
 The GUI can perform all the tasks which can be done by the Command Line Interface (CLI).

+<ins>Note</ins>: For MacOS, the Desktop Application cannot run by double-clicking.
+Follow the instructions in the next section to run the application on MacOS

 ## Command Line Interface

 •	Open the shell.